Retool connects to most databases, including PostgreSQL, MySQL, MS SQL, and MongoDB. Here's a list of all the currently supported data sources.

 The connection details required by Retool depend on the type of database you want to connect.
 This information generally includes a host, port, user credentials, and connection string.
 Refer to your database's configuration or documentation to obtain this.

-Add Retool's IP addresses to your database's allowlist so that Retool can connect to your database.
+If your database uses an inbound firewall, follow instructions to add Retool's IP addresses to your database's allowlist so Retool can connect to your database.

 Resources represent connections to data sources and are what you query within your Retool apps.
 Log in to Retool and navigate to the Resources tab.
 Click Create new > Create a new resource and select the database you want to connect to.
 This opens the Connect a resource page where you add your connection information.